 Rabbi Rosenberg is married to H. Lee Rosenberg and they have three children, Zoë, Joseph, and Sadie.

-Before joining the team at United Hebrew Congregation as Rabbi-Educator, Rabbi Shapiro served as Rabbi-Educator at Congregation Shalom in Milwaukee, WI.
+Before joining the team at United Hebrew Congregation, Rabbi Shapiro served as Rabbi-Educator at Congregation Shalom in Milwaukee, WI.
 She has had professional experience in education and administration through her work as an educator at the Milwaukee Jewish Day School and as National Director of Admissions and Recruitment for Hebrew Union College-Jewish Institute of Religion.
 During her tenure as a student at HUC-JIR, she served as Co-Director of Youth Programs for HUC-JIR, Youth Community Rabbinic intern at Rockdale Temple, as a student rabbi in New Iberia, LA; Piqua, OH; and at the University of Chicago Hillel.
 She also served on the faculty at Rockdale Temple Religious School and Hebrew School and at the Cincinnati Reform Jewish High School.

 Rabbi Shapiro has been committed to the youth of our movement since her days as a member of NFTY, as staff and faculty member at URJ camps, as a group leader on NFTY in Israel trips, and as an advisor to a youth group.
 During her high school years, she served as Secretary/Editor and then as President of MoVFTY.
 She served as NFTY North American President during her first year of college (1989-1990).

 Rabbi Shapiro is a member of the Central Conference of American Rabbis, a member of the Leadership Team and Board of the National Association of Temple Educators, Secretary of the St. Louis Rabbinical Association, and Chair of the St. Louis Jewish Educator's Council.
 She is also a life member of Hadassah.